 Colossians 3:2 reminds us to check our perspective.
 We should set our minds on things above, not on earthly things.
 If you consider viewing any circumstance from a biblical perspective instead of a humanistic perspective, you will find yourself thankful instead of disheartened.
 Are you ever exhausted after addressing your child’s behavior all day?
 Viewing the countless opportunities to address your child’s behavior from a biblical perspective, you will find yourself thankful for each opportunity to align their hearts with God.

 No soldier runs into battle without a weapon.
 Scripture is a powerful weapon against all temptation, disillusion, and outright attacks.
 Consistently study scripture to gain clarity, guidance, courage, and strength.
 Preserve its teachings inside your heart and mind.
 This powerful weapon will give you the upper hand in any duel.

-When you find yourself in the arena of comparison on your homeschool journey, head to head with that roaring lion of self-doubt, suit up in the armor of God, look to the heavens, exchange your humanistic perspective for a biblical one, and proudly wield your weapon.
+When you find yourself in the arena of comparison, head to head with that roaring lion of self-doubt, suit up in the armor of God, look to the heavens, exchange your humanistic perspective for a biblical one, and proudly wield your weapon.
 If you do all these things, you are sure to win each battle against self-doubt, leaving an unexplainable peace that your dedication and time teaching your child in a loving and caring atmosphere is, in itself, a true blessing.